Non-inclusion of Nehru in K'taka govt ad, Siddaramaiah calls CM Bommai 'RSS slave' | Politics

 The Congress on Sunday took a strong exception to the exclusion of former prime minister Jawaharlal Nehru in the Karnataka government's newspaper advertisement on freedom fighters and termed the BJP action ''pathetic''.

-Former Karnataka chief minister Siddaramaiah called Chief Minister Basavaraj Bommai an ''RSS slave'' while AICC general secretary and in-charge of the party affairs in the state Randeep Surjewala said the BJP's hatred for the country's first prime minister has reached its zenith.
+Former Karnataka chief minister Siddaramaiah called Chief Minister Basavaraj Bommai an ''RSS slave'', while AICC general secretary and in-charge of the party affairs in the state Randeep Surjewala said the BJP's hatred for the country's first prime minister had reached its zenith.

 ''Nehru will survive such pettiness.
 CM Karnataka, desperate to save his job knows what he has done is an insult to his father S.R.
 Bommai and his father's 1st political guru M.N.
 Roy, both great Nehru admirers, the latter being a friend as well.
 Pathetic this is,'' Jairam Ramesh, Congress general secretary, communications, said on Twitter.